natemcmaster/blog/_posts/dev/2017-11-11-build-tools-in-nuget.md

 ts-gen.exe <ASSEMBLY_FILE> <OUTPUT_DIR> [--namespace <NAMESPACE>]
 ```

-For the sake of this blog, I won't actually provide an implementation, but assume it is a console application that is build from a project like this.
+I won't actually provide an implementation, but assume it is a console application that is built from a project like this.

 ```xml
 <!-- MyTypescriptGenerator.csproj -->